Category: Travel Info

 Away from the port you will find the best tasting local food for pennies!
 This photo above (sorry you can’t really see the tacos) is proof my advice is genuine.
 I got 3 BIG tacos for $2!
 I paid in pesos which always helps.
 The savings and flavors beyond the main areas are so worth it!

-Don’t Skip Renting a scooter
+Should You Skip Renting a scooter?

 It costs $25/day to rent a scooter which is what you will spend on a single taxi trip for two people.
 Contrary to popular advice, scooter rentals in very popular in Cozumel.
 No, they aren’t for everyone but you can see from photos below it’s not as dangerous are many make it seem.
 Learn you can get a 15% Discount off any rental in my visiting Cozumel on a budget article.